SaymaMulla27/Diwali-Sales-Analysis-Python/README.md

 ## 🙋‍♀️ About Me

 **Sayma** – Aspiring Data Analyst on the road to becoming a Data Scientist 🚀
-📌 Passionate about storytelling through data, real-world business problems, and festive snacks 😄
+📌 Passionate about storytelling through data, real-world business problems.
 🔗 [LinkedIn](#) | [GitHub](#)

 ---